Alison Chadwick-Onyszkiewicz

-Alison Chadwick-Onyszkiewicz (1942 – 17 October 1978) was a British climber, mountaineer, painter and lithography lecturer.
+Alison Chadwick-Onyszkiewicz (1942 – 17 October 1978) was a British mountaineer, painter, and lithography lecturer.
 She made the first ascent of Gasherbrum III, at the time the highest unclimbed mountain in the world.
 Chadwick-Onyszkiewicz died along with her climbing partner, Vera Watson, during an attempt on Annapurna I Central.

 Early life

 Chadwick-Onyszkiewicz was born in Birmingham and grew up in Cornwall.
 She studied at Slade School of Fine Arts in London where she learned to climb.